napol-n/WriteUp/HackTheBox/YARA & SIGMA FOR SOC ANALYSTS.md

 }

 Explanation
-$domain: Hex pattern representing iuqerfsodp9ifjaposdfjhgosurijfaewrrwergwea.com.
+$domain: Hex pattern for iuqerfsodp9ifjaposdfjhgosurijfaewrrwergwea.com
-$sandbox: Hex pattern for the string "Sandbox detected".
+$sandbox: Hex pattern for "Sandbox detected"
-condition: Requires both patterns to appear in memory for the rule to match.
+condition: Both patterns must be present in memory for the rule to trigger Answer

-Answer
 53616e64626f78206465746563746564